+Policy and Procedures

-Policy for the
+for the

-Development and Revision of Policies
+Development, Review, Revision and Archiving of University Policy

 Policy Statement:

-Georgia College formally approves, issues, and maintains in a consistent format, official university policies in the Policies, Procedures, and Practices Manual.
-Individuals engaged in developing and maintaining university policies must follow the requirements outlined in this document for drafting, approving, and revising university policies.
+Georgia College formally archives, in a consistent format, university policies in the Policies, Procedures, and Practices Manual.
+Individuals engaged in developing, drafting, reviewing, revising, approving, implementing, distributing, archiving or maintaining university policies shall comply with the requirements outlined in this document.

 Definitions:

 ECUS – Executive Committee of the University Senate

+University Policy – A university policy is a statement of record that governs the conduct of the university community and/or embodies a general principle that guides university affairs.

 Policy Statement – Statement that encapsulates the policy’s purpose, including its core provisions and requirements.

-Procedure - A procedure is a set of mandatory steps established to implement the policy and/or to manage the activities specific to the policy.
+Procedure - A procedure is a finite ordered set of mandatory steps established to implement the policy and/or to manage the activities specific to the policy.

 Keywords: